-Gain a formal qualification in data science with a unique sports context with a Graduate Certificate in Data Analytics for Sport Performance at Victoria University.
+Gain a formal qualification in data science with a unique sports context by studying the Graduate Certificate in Data Analytics for Sport Performance at Victoria University.

-This course prepares you to succeed in the unique field of data analysis in sport.
+This course prepares you to succeed in the growing field of data analysis in sport.

 - the latest research insights

 - international students studying outside Australia.

 Following the overwhelming success of the revolutionary VU Block Model with undergraduate students we have rolled out the Block Model to our postgraduate courses.

 This course is delivered in four-week mode, which means you study one unit (subject) at a time over four weeks, rather than juggling several units at once.
 And with its focused timetables and smaller, collaborative classes, VU’s Block Model gives you more time to connect with your peers, lecturers and industry partners, helping you to build strong professional networks.